 This is indeed a challenge.
 Mostly though, what you describe is a clinical issue and not just a technology-related one.
 Perhaps it would be most helpful to think about a parallel situation that doesn’t involve technology: How do you deal with a ten-session reimbursement model when the client is poor, alcoholic, and battered?

 Our jobs are difficult and judgment calls are needed every day.
 The one thing I can say here is that good clinical skills are essential.
-Technology compounds the problems, but if you can stand back and think about the clinical issue underneath, the situation’s solution becomes apparent.
+Telehealth videoconferencing distractions compound the problems, but if you can stand back and think about the clinical issue underneath, the situation’s solution becomes apparent.